-Office of Diversity and Inclusion student advisory board that allows students to discuss and provide recommendations on diversity and inclusion topics and how to enrich the student-learning environment across UCF.
+The Office of Diversity and Inclusion student advisory board allows students to discuss and provide recommendations on diversity and inclusion topics and how to enrich the student-learning environment across UCF.
 Perspective students will meet to discuss their experiences as UCF students and discuss issues of concern of their peers.
-Odyssey Ambassadors will have opportunity to enhance their leadership competencies, explore various facets of diversity, exhibit knowledge of diversity and inclusion as ambassadors for ODI, and serve as mentors for the “UCF Young Knights Mentoring Program.”
+Odyssey Ambassadors will have the opportunity to enhance their leadership competencies, explore various facets of diversity, exhibit knowledge of diversity and inclusion as ambassadors for ODI, and serve as mentors for the “UCF Young Knights Mentoring Program.”
 The students will also be trained to facilitate courageous conversations around equity, inclusion, and diversity.

-* 2.75 GPA
+- 2.75 GPA

-* Year-long program (until you graduate)
+- Year-long program (until you graduate)

-* Sophomore Standing
+- Sophomore Standing

-(Understanding student schedules may cause conflict, please try to keep this time frame free from other commitments.)
+- Mandatory Bi-weekly Meetings on Wednesday at 4:30pm -6:30pm (Understanding student schedules may cause conflict, please try to keep this time frame free from other commitments.)

 - Vice Chair

 - Marketing Coordinator

 - Social Events Coordinator

 - Service Events Coordinator

 - Outreach Coordinator

 - Mentorship Liaison

-Meet our 2021 Odyssey Ambassadors!
+Meet our 2021 Odyssey Ambassadors

 Brianna Harriott is a senior from Sunrise, Florida currently majoring in Health Sciences Pre-Clinical track.
 After graduating, Brianna has aspirations of becoming a Physician Assistant specializing in family medicine.
 Her interest in medicine began in high school when she volunteered at her local hospital, where she assisted doctors and patients.
 Brianna is a Lead Scholars Alum and is involved in APPA (Association of Pre-Physician Assistants) & CSA (Caribbean Students’ Association) on campus, where she is a mentor.
 In her free time, she enjoys painting, baking, and playing tennis.

-Giovana Potiens is an international student from Brazil and has graduated from UCF with her bachelor’s degree in Finance in 2019 and is now in the second semester of pursuing her master’s degree in Data Analytics.
+Giovana is an international student from Brazil and has graduated from UCF with her bachelor’s degree in Finance in 2019 and is now in the second semester of pursuing her master’s degree in Data Analytics.
 She also works at UCF Global and loves to get involved on campus and connecting with diverse students!
 Giovana is currently serving as Vice President for both the International Student Association (ISA) and the Graduate Student Association (GSA) at UCF.
 In her spare time, she loves to cook, spend time with friends and family and go to Disney theme parks!
 Throughout her time at UCF, Giovana has always been passionate about mentorship and professional development for international students.
 She is very excited to be an Odyssey Ambassador and to make UCF a more inclusive and diverse institution!